 “Cooking,” Silvia responded and quickly dashed into the kitchen.
 That question had reminded her that she had a mixture of beans with pork in tomato sauce, simmering.
 “Hope you don’t have a phobia for pork?”

 Reaching for the remote, Chyoma began to flip stations in search of something interesting to watch.

-“I eat anything that taste good.”
+“I eat anything that tastes good.”